-GIS protocols have been established for uploading and displaying on-going fire perimeters to the AICC ArcIMS site.
-Once approved, these AICC perimeters should be considered the definitive perimeter source for an incident.
-IMTs, Protecting Agencies, and Jurisdictional Agencies must collaborate to ensure the integrity of perimeter data.
+GIS protocols established for uploading and displaying on-going fire perimeters to the AICC ArcIMS site are available at https://fire.ak.blm.gov/administration/aaguide.php in Appendix C. Approved AICC perimeters should be considered the definitive perimeter source for an incident.
+Incident Management Teams (IMTs), Protecting Agencies, and Jurisdictional Agencies must collaborate to ensure the integrity of perimeter data.